 In Nazi-occupied Tilburg, women were a crucial force in the resistance.
 They fought in the shadows.
 And when the war ended, they were kept in the shadows to be forgotten.
-It has taken 75 years, but a research group that includes Liesbeth Hoeven (Tilburg University) is now finally giving them their rightful place in history.
+It has taken 75 years, but a research group led by Astrid de Beer (Regional Archives Tilburg) and Liesbeth Hoeven (Tilburg University) is now finally giving them their rightful place in history.

 Why have most Tilburgers never heard of Jopie van Dongen, Céline Diepen, Blanche Pirottin, Kitty van Huijgevoort or the sisters Miet and Net Schijns?
 Why is it that their names are not mentioned in history books, not honored by street signs, not carved into monuments?

 According to cultural scientist Liesbeth Hoeven, these and many other resistance heroines have been unjustly overlooked and forgotten for decades.
 “During the war, women played a crucial role in the resistance against the Nazi occupation,” she said last week at a symposium held at the Regional Archives of Tilburg.
 “But they have been left out of history.”

 After one year of research, mostly based on personal letters and diaries, Liesbeth Hoeven and a team of researchers from the Regional Archives were able to identify 57 Tilburg women who participated in the resistance.
 They collected their names and stories in a book, Haar verhaal, which was launched at the symposium.

 It was extremely difficult to find out who Tilburg’s resistance women were and what they did, Hoeven said.
 “Because nothing was ever written about most of these women, we had to look for them with a lamp in broad daylight.
 In reality, the number of Tilburg women who risked their lives to resist the occupation and to protect the persecuted was undoubtedly much higher.”

 Invisible acts of resistance